Bakwas¶

 - Concise (bulleted) or comprehensive (paragraph) summary styles

-- Settings modal for default model, default summary style, and items-per-page preferences
+- Preferences: default model, default summary style, items-per-page

-- Rate limiting on the expensive endpoint only, disabled automatically in local dev
+- Rate limiting only on the expensive endpoint, disabled automatically in local dev

 - Ships as a single Docker container with a SQLite volume